wso2/devrel/examples/README.md

 # WSO2 DevRel integration examples

-This repo provides examples of how you can integrate different languages and frameworks with ZITADEL.
+This repo provides examples of how you can integrate different languages and frameworks with WSO2.

 ## [React](./react)